Body

 Career Readiness / Competencies

 You may know them as soft skills, power skills, 21st-century skills, career competencies, or by some other name.
 The National Association of Colleges and Employers has defined a set of career competencies that broadly prepare new college graduates for early career success and lifelong career management.
-The career competencies identified by NACE can be demonstrated by students in a variety of ways because of the rich curricular and co-curricular offerings at Rice.
-The eight career competencies are Career & Self Development; Communication; Critical Thinking; Equity & Inclusion; Leadership; Professionalism; Teamwork; and Technology.
+The career competencies identified by NACE can be demonstrated by students in various ways due to the rich curricular and co-curricular offerings at Rice.
+The eight career competencies are Career & Self Development, Communication, Critical Thinking, Equity & Inclusion, Leadership, Professionalism, Teamwork, and Technology.
 While NACE has an array of support materials on its website, the Center for Career Development has developed a suite of materials to use with Rice students.
 These materials can be included in your syllabus, student worker job descriptions, internship, research, and experiential education programs.

 Please read below for more information or contact ccd@rice.edu to set up a consultation.

-Internships, Research, Experiential Education, and Student Workers' Evaluations
+Internships, Research, Experiential Education, and Student Worker' Evaluations

 Syllabus Inclusion